hkjels/asana.js/README.md

 Asana API
 =========

 Proxy for the Asana API.
-Using the Asana API directly from within a browser is not allowed by their API, so this basically just makes their API available on your own domain.
+While Asana does allow cross domain Ajax request, it's not ideal because it exposes your API key.

 Installation
 ------------